Baking · Old-Fashioned Classics

 Banana bread is the recipe born of thrift and turned into a treat — three sad, speckled bananas nobody would eat, transformed into a loaf that vanishes off the cooling rack.
 Grandma always had a couple of blackening bananas set aside "for the bread," and the whole kitchen smelled of it by lunchtime.

 There's really only one rule, and it's the one people skip: use very ripe bananas — heavily brown-speckled, even black.
-That's where all the sweetness and deep banana flavour live; firm yellow bananas make a pale, bland loaf.
+That's where all the sweetness and deep banana flavor live; firm yellow bananas make a pale, bland loaf.
 (Caught short?
-Roast them in their skins at 150°C for 15 minutes and they'll soften and sweeten right up.)
+Roast them in their skins at 300°F (150°C) for 15 minutes and they'll soften and sweeten right up.)
 After that, just don't overmix — fold the flour in until it's barely combined, and you'll get a tender, moist crumb instead of a tough, tunnelled one.

 One bowl, one loaf, no mixer needed.
 Add walnuts if you're traditional, chocolate chips if you're feeding children — or leave it plain and let the banana speak.